 The easiest – and fastest – way to start bundling frequent flyer miles is to sign up for a credit card and spend $1,000 to $5,000.
 Will you spend a few thousand dollars on your normal expenses over a three-month period, and pay off your entire bill every month?
 Or do you have a big purchase coming up that will allow you to hit a $3,000-$5,000 spending requirement in one fell swoop?
 You need to start slow and ensure you’re not making purchases you can’t afford.
 Play it right, and you can take advantage of sign-up bonuses on a new credit card for some free flights.

 Not sure where to start?
 Check out our list of the best credit cards of the month.
 This list is always changing, but there are some mainstays – especially for beginners.
-You can’t go wrong with the Chase Sapphire Preferred, which offers 60,000 points after spending $4,000 within three months.
+You can’t go wrong with the Chase Sapphire Preferred Card, which offers 60,000 points after spending $4,000 within three months.
 The Capital One Venture Rewards Credit Card is another strong option, as it gets you 50,000 Venture miles after spending $3,000 within three months, along with a host of other perks.

 That said, you should still be earning miles on every flight you purchase.
 Make sure you’re signed up for the major airlines’ frequent flyer programs when you’re booking a ticket.